-Introducing solids adds additional time to feedings.
-As soon as you both get in a groove, she starts blowing raspberries at meals.
+Then as soon as you both get in a groove, she starts blowing raspberries at meals.

 The toddler years are a roller coaster with food.
 As soon as you tell your friend what a great eater you have, she will go on a hunger strike.
 Did you think corn was her favorite vegetable?
 Surely you were mistaken.
 She HATES corn.

+But you get that all worked out.
+You move on into the preschool years.
 Just when your life settles down, your preschooler gets a new mission.
 He must define all boundaries all over again.
 What can he get away with?
 How good are his negotiating skills?

 You get my point.

 But you will soon come to another steep portion–and this part will be much harder to climb.
 If you want to make it to the top, you must press forward and keep going.

 This idea is so true.
 Babies are hard, yes.
 But your only worries are eating and sleeping.
 You don’t have to worry about teaching letters, numbers, manners, and morals!
 Older children bring along eating and sleeping worries…and just add many more things to the list for you to worry about.

 It is inevitable; the difficult moments will come.
 I have always been one to say that during difficult times you can either laugh or cry.
 Laughing is more fun–and it makes the whole thing more bearable.

 The view from the top is beautiful, and you will have a much healthier (though worn out) heart and body when you get there.
-Keep trudging!
-You can do it!

 We are sorry that this post was not useful for you!